8 Ways to Grow In Coke Bottles

 December 14, 2013

-You don’t have to stick to any brand of beverage really, but Coke is popular globally.
-All you need is 2-liter soft drink (PET) bottles, though milk jugs and other types of large food-grade plastic bottles have a variety of gardening uses too.
-They’re easily recycled into more than one type of hydroponics system, along with more traditional forms of container growing.
+Growing plants in empty 2-liter soft drink (PET) bottles is totally possible!
+Milk jugs and other types of large food-grade plastic bottles have a variety of gardening uses too.
+Use them for several different types of hydroponics systems or in more traditional forms of container growing.

-The cost of them, as a growing container, certainly can’t be beaten.
-Depending on where you live, unreturned pop bottles cost 5-10 cents each, and in lots of places, they have no deposit, which means they’re free.
+The cost certainly can’t be beaten.
+Depending on where you live, unreturned pop bottles cost 5-10 cents each.
+In many places, they have no deposit, which means they’re free.